omgnetwork/dev-portal/docs/blockchain-design.md

 The Watcher checks for the following conditions, which will optionally prompt for an exit challenge:

 * Exits during their challenge period referencing UTXOs that have already been spent on the child chain.
-* Invalid actions taken during the in-flight exit game, see MoreVP protocol.
+* Invalid actions taken during the in-flight exit game, see [MoreVP Technical Overview](morevp-technical-overview.md).

 As soon as one Watcher detects an invalid child chain, all Watchers trigger a notification to anyone with assets on the child chain to exit immediately.

-The Watcher monitors for any of the following conditions, which signals an invalid chain and causes the Watcher to prompt for an exit of funds:
+The Watcher also monitors for any of the following conditions, which signals an invalid chain and causes the Watcher to prompt for an exit of funds:

-* Invalid blocks
-* Operator exits more fees than they're due
-* Unable to validate a submitted child chain block

-#### Invalid blocks
+1. Invalid blocks

   The following may signal invalid blocks:

   * Transactions spending an input spent in any prior block
   * Transactions spending exited inputs, if unchallenged or challenge failed or was too late
   * Transactions with deposits that haven't happened.
   * Transactions with invalid inputs.
   * Transactions with invalid signatures.

-#### Operator exits more fees than they're due
+2. Operator exits more fees than they're due

   The Watcher must ensure that the operator never exits more fees than they're due, because funds covering exited fees come from the same pool as deposited funds.
 So if the child chain operator exits too much in fees, there may not be enough funds left in the root chain contract for the exit.

-#### Unable to validate a submitted child chain block
+3. Unable to validate a submitted child chain block

   The Watcher needs information to validate a child chain block that's been submitted to the root chain.
 If it can't acquire the information or it takes too long to get this information, this will trigger a funds exit prompt.

+4. Invalid claim on root chain contract left unchallenged for too long risks security on fund on child chain

+  Any invalid claim done on the root chain contract (e.g. an invalid exit), that goes without challenge for too long and becomes a risk to the security of the funds held on the child chain.